paulhuggett/saturation/docs/mixer.md

   when they overflow.

-It should be clear that neither saturating nor modulo addition will be able to produce the desired output but that using saturating arithmetic yields a waveform that is much closer to the ideal.
+It should be clear that neither saturating nor modulo addition will be able to produce the desired output — there will be distortion of some kind regardless of our choice — but that using saturating arithmetic yields a waveform that is much closer to the ideal.

 ## Example